 Applies to poliovirus vaccine, inactivated: injection injectable, injection suspension

-Along with its needed effects, poliovirus vaccine, inactivated may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, poliovirus vaccine, inactivated may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking poliovirus vaccine, inactivated:Symptoms of allergic reaction
+If any of the following side effects occur while taking poliovirus vaccine, inactivated, check with your doctor or nurse immediately:Symptoms of allergic reaction

 - Difficulty with breathing or swallowing